🧬

 Official measurements, coat, and temperament

-• Coat: Short, dense, and weather-resistant.
+• Coat: Short, dense, and weather-resistant, requiring minimal grooming.

 Breed Trivia